IngeneraMiro/Rookie-to-Rockstar/README.md

 assignment problem from Mentormate

 The problem is good one.
 I am not great builder but....
-My logic is - we have to start building from bottom to top and from left to the right -as no one has build from top.
+My logic is - we have to start building from bottom to top and from left to the right -as no one has built from top.

 Number of bricks is multiplied dimension of matrix devided by 2.
 They are numbered from 1 to the number of bricks.